Hot Springs woman dies in Saturday motorcycle crash

 A Hot Springs woman has been identified as the person who died in a motorcycle crash late Saturday night northeast of Hot Springs, according to a news release from the South Dakota Department of Public Safety.

-Deanna Elmquist, 50, died after being thrown from her 2020 Harley-Davidson Glide motorcycle after striking a deer and being thrown into another lane, where she was then struck by a 2019 Honda Pilot that could not avoid hitting her.
+Deanna Elmquist, 50, died after being thrown from her 2020 Harley-Davidson Glide motorcycle after striking a deer and being thrown into another lane where she was then struck by a 2019 Honda Pilot.

 The crash occurred at 10:58 p.m. about 12 miles north of Hot Springs on South Dakota State Highway 79.